 Not only will you significantly reduce your energy bill for cooking, but you reduce the burden on your community by recycling your waste food.
 This is significant because if waste food is land-filled it adds hugely to the burden of that landfill on the environment.
 That’s because it is the organic waste in any landfill which produces the methane gas (landfill gas) which escapes from all landfills (even those that collect as much of the gas as possible, and make use of it).
 When methane escapes from landfills it adds to the greenhouse effect, which in turn is causing global warming.
 Waste food is a substantial proportion of the organic content in most landfills.

 By using biogas from your small scale biogas plant you are also reducing your demand for electricity and natural gas.
 Since these are still sourced in most communities from fossil fuels, which contribute to climate change you will again be acting sustainably toward the next generation.

-Our first video shows how this is done, and it explains how the table scraps for the main meal of the day are liquidized with added water, before the resulting mixture is poured into the biogas digester.
+Our first video below, shows how this is done using the Puxin Home Biogas Mini-Digester.
+Table scraps for the main meal of the day are liquidized with added water, before the resulting mixture is poured into the Puxin biogas digester.

 Simple Low-Cost Biogas Digester Designs

 Low-cost small scale biogas digester designs are producing remarkably successful results.
 They can be bought, or a competent DIYer can use one of the many freely available designs for small scale biogas plants, available from websites and on YouTube.

 An example of a small scale biogas plant is the HomeBiogas system which we have described in a previous article.